 Professor of physics

 Research by Uwe Thumm, professor of physics, has proved essential to his field.
 He has collaborated with numerous researchers worldwide and holds several patents.
-He has contributed nearly 80 published works in refereed journals and books, and more than 190 reports and abstracts that stretch back more than two decades.
+He has contributed 98 publications in refereed journals and books and 231 reports and abstracts that stretch back more than two decades.

 For his contributions to physics, Thumm was elected a fellow of the American Physical Society in 2011.